 You see, when I was 18 I had an abortion.
-I was unmarried, living with relatives and selfishly thought a baby at this time would just add to the problems I already had.
-I had already been leading a rebellious life and was not living at home so I couldn't even imagine sharing this with the family I was living with and just took matters into my own hands.
+I was unmarried, living with relatives, and selfishly thought a baby at this time would just add to the problems I already had.
+I had already been leading a rebellious life and was not living at home so I couldn’t even imagine sharing this with the family I was living with and just took matters into my own hands.

 That day was the ugliest of my life.
 It hurt so much and coming home and not being able to share what I had been through with anyone was difficult.
 There was much time spent alone in my room crying and I had no one to turn to for help.
-There hasn't been a day in my life that I don't think about that little baby who's life I took.
+There hasn’t been a day in my life that I don’t think about that little baby whose life I took.

 I know to some people murder sounds like a harsh word but what is it called when you take the life of another human being? – It’s murder.